 The Unique Taste Buds of Cats

 Cats and humans differ considerably in the amount and type of taste buds.
-Humans have about 9,000 taste buds, with 5 being the most prominent: bitter, sour, sweet, salty, and umami (meaty taste).
+Humans have about 9,000 taste buds, with five types being the most prominent: bitter, sour, sweet, salty, and umami (meaty taste).
 Comparatively, cats only possess 500 taste buds and lack the one important protein that identifies sweetness3.

 Cats are sensitive to the bitter taste of spoiled foods.
 This is why many cat owners use bitter sprays to prevent cats from biting household items and licking their wounds.